J-Charles7/HackAdemy/Vuln/SQL_Injection/README.md

 ## Exploitability
 ## Impact
 An attacker can use SQLi to **bypass authentication or even even impersonate specific users**.
 One of SQL's primary functions is to select primary functions is to select data based on a query and output the reult of that query.
-An SQL Injection vulnerability could allow the complete disclosure of data residing on a database server.
+An SQL Injection vulnerability could allow `the complete disclosure of data residing on a database server`.
-More seriously, SLQi can lead to Remote Code Execution or affect application availability by deleting its data.
+More seriously, SLQi can lead to `Remote Code Execution` or `affects application availability` by deleting its data.

 ## Components